facebook pixel Sikh Weddings - Sikh Traditions, Rituals, Culture and Tips

 Pre-Wedding Sikh Traditions

-The Sikh roka ceremony, a vital step in a Sikh wedding, involves the official announcement of engagement.
+The Sikh Kurmai ceremony or Roka ceremony / Rokha ceremony, a vital step in a Sikh wedding, involves the official announcement of the engagement.
 Families exchange gifts and blessings, blending tradition and spirituality with prayers, sweet offerings, and traditional items.
 The ceremony ends with a communal meal and heartfelt blessings for the couple’s future happiness.
 While similar to engagement, the specific customs may vary among Sikh families and communities.

 Taka